molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 * GEN
  * Writers gen file at: `${base path}.gen`
  * Writers sample file at: `${base path}.sample`
+* TRITYPER
+  * Create folder with TriTyper data
+  * Also created dosage matrix
+  * **NOTE:** Older software that uses TriTyper data cannot handle missing dosages.
+When converting GEN propabilities to TriTyper make sure to also supply this argument `--inputProb 0`

 ####Tweaking the alignment using the advanced options